Take precautions and be aware of harmful chemical substances

 Dealing with dangerous chemicals in the workplace can be scary.
 Being alert and following safe procedures will decrease the risk of exposure to hazardous chemicals.
 If an emergency happens, immediately notify the employer and call the ambulance or go to the nearest occupational health clinic.
 Always make sure to stay updated with OSHA’s Hazard Communication Standard.

 At NOVA Medical Centers, we specialize solely in Occupational Health.
-Our clinics provide instant, personalized care for employees who have been exposed to any dangerous chemicals in their workplace.
-With over 45 facilities across Texas, Georgia, Tennessee, and Indiana, we strive to provide the best care for America’s workforce.
+Our clinics provide instant, personalized care for employees who have been exposed to dangerous chemicals in their workplace.